hgiasac/blog-builder/pages/posts/2018-11-18-Record-Row-Type-and-Row-Polymorphism.md

 ```

 **Note**:
 - Nub is left hand priority. `y :: String` will be kept instead of right `y :: Int`.
-You have to think oposite if you come from JavaScript land.
+You have to think opposite if you come from JavaScript land.
 - `nub` is used for polymorphism records.
 In theory, record labels can be duplicated, but not in compiler.
 That means if you type `{ x: 1, y: "y", y: 2, z: true }`, it can't compile.

 `merge` is the combination of `Union` and `Nub`: